Japanese PM, Pfizer CEO discuss delivery of additional vaccine doses in 2021 to Japan

+Asia PacificJapanese PM, Pfizer CEO discuss delivery of additional vaccine doses in 2021 to Japan

-(Reuters) - Japanese Prime Minister Yoshihide Suga asked U.S. drugmaker Pfizer Inc on Saturday to provide additional supplies of COVID-19 vaccine to Japan this year, Nikkei reported.
+Japanese Prime Minister Yoshihide Suga asked U.S. drugmaker Pfizer Inc (PFE.N) on Saturday to provide additional supplies of COVID-19 vaccine to Japan this year, Nikkei reported.

 Pfizer confirmed in an email that Pfizer CEO Albert Bourla met with Suga virtually to discuss vaccine supply on the last day of Suga's three-day visit to Washington.
 The Pfizer/BioNTech vaccine is the only one approved in Japan.